GenomicsAotearoa/hts_workshop_mpi/level2/42_workflow_starting.md

 ```
 mapping.sam
-temp.fna
+Mbovis_87900.miseq_R1.fq.gz
+Mbovis_87900.miseq_R2.fq.gz
 ```

-You will be able to match the `temp.fna` file to the contents of the `input_files/` folder and the other file is our mapping file.
-The isolation of the input/outputs of each process execution into a randomly named subdirectory in the `work/` folder is a feature of `Nextflow` used to prevent multiple instances of the same rule from overwriting each others outputs and is also used in resuming aborted runs.
-We will look at how to extract out results from these randomly generated temporary directories later in this tutorial.
+You will be able to match the fastq files to the contents of the `input_files/` folder.
+They are coloured in teal which is the shell's way of showing that these are shortcuts to the original files.
+The other file is our mapping output.
+The isolation of the input/outputs of each process execution into a randomly named subdirectory in the `work/` folder is a feature of `Nextflow` used to prevent multiple instances of the same rule from overwriting each others outputs.
+We will look at how to extract results from these randomly generated temporary directories later in this tutorial.

 ---